14.8. Checking algorithm “LocalSensitivityTest”¶

-This algorithm allows to calculate the value of the Jacobian of the operator
+This algorithm allows to calculate the value of the Jacobian of the observation

 with respect to the input variables